-The rebels held an important road bridge south of Saqqez but diplomatic sources said but diplomatic sources said that a heavy armoured column was heading south from the west Azerbaijan provincial capital of Rezaiyeh.
+The rebels held an important road bridge south of Saqqez but diplomatic sources sald that a heavy armoured column was heading south from the west Azerbaijan provincial capital of Rezaiyeh.

 Three helicopters were constantly strafing the town with machinegun fire and the shooting was too heavy for rescue teams to remove dead bodies from the streets.
 As night fell the helicopters began dropping flares every three minutes to light up their targets.
-US-built Air Force Phantom Jets buzzed the town but did not open fire.
+US-built Air Force Phantom jets buzzed the town but did not open fire.